ThemeliOS

 ThemeliOS development is organized into phases.
 Each phase builds on the previous one and produces a working, testable artifact.

-Phase 0 — Boot
+Phase 0 — Boot (Complete)

 Goal: Get the kernel booting on QEMU and printing to the serial console.